pressbooks/pressbooks-book-directory-fe/README.md

 #### See tests reports locally
 If you run your tests on BrowserStack, you can see reports in [App Live BrowserStack Dashboard](https://automate.browserstack.com/dashboard/v2/).
 In case you want to see reports locally, you can use [xunit-viewer](https://github.com/lukejpreston/xunit-viewer).
 After you ran your tests locally, just run: `npm run nightwatch:output`, and a `e2e_tests/output/output.html` report file will be generated.
 You can open that file in any browser to see the report.
+When a test fails, you can see screenshots about the fail in `e2e_tests/screenshots/` folder.

 ### Vue references